Anybody2007/bind9-and-pihole-docker/README.md

-# DNS with Bind9 Docker Configuration
+# DNS with Bind9 and PiHole Combined Docker Configuration

 This repository contains a Docker Compose setup for running a Bind9 DNS server, alongside the necessary DNS configuration files.
 It is designed to be easily customizable and deployable.